edgelesssys/contrast/docs/docs/components/index.md

 ## The CLI (Command Line Interface)

 The CLI serves as the primary management tool for Contrast deployments.
-It is designed to streamline the configuration and operation of Contrast in several ways:
+It's designed to streamline the configuration and operation of Contrast in several ways:

 * Installation and Setup: The CLI facilitates the installation of the necessary runtime classes required for Contrast to function within a Kubernetes cluster.
 * Policy Generation: It allows users to generate runtime policies, adapt the deployment files, and generate the Contrast manifest.